PdxCodeGuild/Programming101/practice/unit_1/exercise_2.md

 **The code**:

-    print("The time has come,' the Walrus said,") print("’Twas brillig, and the slithy toves")
+    print("The time has come,' the Walrus said,") print("'Twas brillig, and the slithy toves")
     print("To talk of many things:")
     print("Did gyre and gimble in the wabe:") print("Of shoes — and ships — and sealing-wax —")